dawrentz/TOP-todo-list_B/README.md

     -css
     -date formatting
     -date default
-    -change hide todo card to js not css (display is overwritten with the edit lines) -wrapped todo lines
-    -could only reset line on edit, not re-render all (better UI)
+    -I could only reset line on edit, not re-render all (better UI)

 now:
-    -edit todo lines
-        -